rubyworks/dotruby/README.md

 DotRuby's configurations are triggered by three criteria: a constant, a command and a feature.
 In the above tag example, the constant is `QED`, the command is `qedoc` and the feature is not given so it defaults to the constant name downcased, i.e. `qed`.
-If need be we can sepcify a different feature via the `:feature` option.
+If need be we can specify a different feature via the `:feature` option.

 ### Profiles